-The participants were mainly architects in practice and the majority of them were recruited from the organization "AKG-Architekten für Krankenhausbau und Gesundheitswesen", who are German architects specialized in healthcare design.
-The photo questionnaire was sent using the Lime survey to the email address of 101 members of AKG.
-They were asked to answer the questionnaire themselves and/or distribute the survey among their colleagues who are involved in the design of CT-scan environments.
-25 participants responded who 8 of them gave further comments with more detailed information regarding their responses.
-The semi-structured interviews were carried out over zoom with an additional 6 architects who were not involved in the online survey.
+The participants were mainly architects in practice and the majority of them were recruited from the organization "AKG-Architekten für Krankenhausbau und Gesundheitswesen", who are German architects specializing in healthcare design.
+The photo questionnaire was sent using the Lime survey to the email addresses of 101 members of AKG.
+They were asked to answer the questionnaire themselves and/or distribute the survey among their colleagues who are involved in the design of CT scan environments.
+25 participants responded, and eight of them gave further comments with more detailed information regarding their responses.
+The semi-structured interviews were carried out over Zoom with an additional six architects who were not involved in the online survey.

 2.2.2.
-Photo questionnaire
+Developing the photo questionnaire

-Based on typical room layouts found in CT-Scan environments in German hospitals, a set of visual assessments including design strategies associated with blue elements, and interventions altering the perception of design strategies was developed.
-The designs were presented as a questionnaire including thirteen questions (in English) and an open-comment section.
+Based on typical room layouts found in CT Scan environments in German hospitals, a set of visual assessments, including design strategies associated with blue elements, and interventions altering the perception of design strategies, was developed.
+The designs were presented as a photo questionnaire, including thirteen questions (in English) and an opencomment section.

 The first item investigates architects' preferences regarding the fundamentals of spatial organization, regardless of any specific design feature associated with blue elements.
-Hence, it presents four common layouts of CT environments in which the designs vary with regard to the location of the CT room, control room, and changing room.
+Hence, it presents four common layouts of CT scan environments in which the designs vary with regard to the location of the CT room, control room, and changing room.
 The architects were asked to select one layout and give the reason for their preference (see Figure 1).

-The next six items each consists of two parts.
-The first one introduces one of the design strategies, represented graphically by a perspective and the floor plan of a specific CT scan room including 1) Sky panel on the ceiling of CT room, 2) Water pool adjacent to the wall between CT and control room, 3) Sky panel on the wall in front of the door to the

-CT room, 4) Water pool behind the glass wall in CT room, 5) Sky panel on the ceiling of changing room, 6) Sky panel on the wall of changing room.
+The next six items each consist of two parts (See Table 1).
+The first one introduces one of the design strategies, represented graphically by a perspective and the floor plan of a specific CT scan room, including: 1) A sky panel on the ceiling of the CT room; 2) A Water pool adjacent to the wall between the CT and control room; 3) A sky panel on the wall in front of the door to the CT room; 4) A water pool behind the glass wall in the CT room; 5) A sky panel on the ceiling of the changing room; and 6) A sky panel on the wall of the changing room.